 Its design is a tad outdated but you want to download pieces of art not admire the web design.
 Wikimedia is great if you are looking for a particular artist.
 Just enter “Van Gogh” and you will find all his publicly available works for download often in ultra-high resolutions.

 It’s most enjoyable to browse the works of artists and download those that you like.
 It might sound obvious, but I recommend grouping the downloaded images by artist.
 I will explain further down why this is useful.

 When I started my research on this article, I looked at museums like The Metropolitan Museum of Art and the National Gallery of Art as two museums that have fully embraced the idea of letting people download their art.

-USEUM is a sort a meta search engine for great art.
+USEUM is a sort a meta-search engine for great art.
 It is like an online encyclopedia of art and a digital museum of paintings.
 It is specifically made for downloading art in super high resolution.

 Currently, there are more than 20,000 images of artworks provided by seven museums that you are free to use for any purpose even commercially.

-The site itself features hundreds of museums from all over the world, and the list is so long, the infinite scroll seems to go on forever.
+The site itself features hundreds of museums from all over the world, and the list is so long, that the infinite scroll seems to go on forever.
 I was not able to reach the end.
 But only seven, so far, allow you to download artworks.
 Still, 20,000 images is a respectable number, and it may become more in the future.

 You can browse by art movement in sixteen different categories, by period, themes, or techniques.
-This makes it very easy to compile a collection of artists or style that you can display together in your living room.
+This makes it very easy to compile a collection of artists or styles that you can display together in your living room.